Solar Water Heating Frequently Asked Questions

 Solar PV modules and certain types of solar thermal collector panels look very similar in appearance and may be confused.
 They are however vastly different in functionality and design.

-All types of SWH systems installed by GENER-8 are SABS approved and are designed to be very robust.
+All types of SWH systems installed are SABS approved and are designed to be very robust.
 The systems can for example resist impact from hail as large as 38mm in diameter.

 Under normal circumstances an installation team can install a SWH system in one day.